3 million Germans.

 Gestalt is a theory of the mind, which is thought to have originated in Berlin.
 It refers to something that is more than the sum of its parts.

 The rather fun götterdämmerung word is used to talk about a catastrophic event in English, but in German mythology it marks the downfall of the gods.
+This comes from the two German words Götter (gods) and Dämmerung, which refers to the twilight at dusk.

 For those skiing fans out there, this word is referring to a ski jump, generally over an obstacle.
 You can even see it posted on the sign of the Gelandesprung Ski Club in Green Bay, Wisconsin.